The Emergency Medicine Foundation (EMF) has announced changes to the application process of its flagship Queensland Research Program.

 “In 2018, we expanded our research program to include all disciplines with clinical roles in emergency healthcare, including nurses, allied health, retrieval staff and paramedics.
 Many emergency nurses and a paramedic have embraced this opportunity to lead research projects funded by EMF.”

-Successful applicants will be required to obtain ethics approval and execute the Funding Agreement within 12 months.
+Successful grant applicants will be required to obtain ethics approval and execute the Funding Agreement within 12 months.
 The Queensland Research Program is funded by Queensland Health.